rheinbaylab/cDNA-detector/README.md

-### 3. clean up cDNA in DNA-Seq experiment BAM file
+### 3. clean up cDNA in BAM file
-`cdna-detector clean` utilizes `SAMPLE_ID.merge_region.tsv` generated in the previous step `cdna-detector detect` and the source BAM file, then generates a "clean" BAM files by removing identified contaminant reads from candidate regions.
+`cdna-detector clean` utilizes `SAMPLE_ID.merge_region.tsv` generated in the previous step `cdna-detector detect` and the source BAM file, then generates a "clean" BAM file by removing identified contaminant reads from candidate regions.

 **Usage**
 ```